 858-754-9916 (call or text) | Kara.firstname.lastname@example.org

 From the moment you find out you’re expecting multiples to the day you are juggling newborns in your hands, being a parent of multiples is a unique and overwhelming experience.
 Stress, worries, and guilt can be amplified when you’re caring for more than one baby, which may increase the risk of a Perinatal Mood and Anxiety Disorder.
-PSI’s Specialized Coordinator is here to help.
-Rebecca is a twin mom and provides knowledge and support.
+PSI’s Specialized Coordinators are here to help.
+Rebecca and Angelica are twin moms and available to provide knowledge and support.

 415-651-4599 (call or text) | Rebecca.PSI.POM@gmail.com